Jessica Helfand: Artificial intelligence

 As a comparatively early practitioner working with technology in her studio practice, Helfand has been invited to participate in several conversations about AI and its relationship to the creative process.
 She spoke at Cooper Hewitt in 2019 as part of an exhibition featured in that year’s London Design Biennale (which took top honors); at Caltech in 2023, and later that same year, in an online symposium sponsored by the Royal College of Art in London.
-As an visual artist, she has spoken widely about AI's potential to generate and gestate new ideas about form, particularly regarding her own work in portraiture.
+As a visual artist, she has spoken widely about AI's potential to generate and gestate new ideas about form, particularly regarding her own work in portraiture.

-Painting and scholarship
+Artistry

-In a 2021 lecture, Helfand explained her practice this way:

-For me, painting is the act of bearing witness: adding dimension, shifting focus… a kind of photo-based, adaptive portraiture, reasserting an implicit, if hidden dignity to the people I paint.
-An anonymous subject is not a lost subject, but a noble one, with the enduring humanity that we can’t help but recognize as our own.

-She elaborates further on her website.
+In a 2021 lecture, Helfand explained her practice this way:"For me, painting is the act of bearing witness: adding dimension, shifting focus… a kind of photo-based, adaptive portraiture, reasserting an implicit, if hidden dignity to the people I paint.
+An anonymous subject is not a lost subject, but a noble one, with the enduring humanity that we can’t help but recognize as our own."She elaborates further on her website:The artist's work centers on character study and draws on research, particularly primary sources such as letters, diaries, photographs, and ephemera.
+According to the artist, these materials provide documentary evidence for depicting a subject's imagined put plausible human experience, and the resulting observations are adapted from the experiences of others rather than the artist's own.
+The artist has likened this approach to method acting.

-This work—the work of deep character study— is enlivened by research in general, and by primary sources in particular: letters, diaries, photographs, and ephemera provide a kind of material affirmation, documentary evidence hinting at the contours of a person’s imagined (but believable) human experience.
-The research here is rooted in the words of others.
-My observations are adapted from their experiences, not my own.
-(I sometimes say I paint like a method actor, and this is why.)